University of Missouri-Columbia: Teacher-In-Residence

-- We were very pleased to hire a TIR with extensive classroom experience (>25 years), as well as > 10 years experience working with MU physics faculty to help develop and teach professional development programs for in-service physics teachers.
+- We were very pleased to hire a TIR with extensive classroom experience (more than 25 years), as well as more than ten years' experience working with MU physics faculty to help develop and teach professional development programs for in-service physics teachers.

 - The TIR taught a new course on "Teaching Physics" with excellent responses.